-Moreover, the reference of ‘an epitaph‘ by Duffy in the poem means that she is making efforts to enshrine or memorialize her love affair with words that will be lasting, as the poets quoted by her in the poem.
-Plus, after reading through the first verse of the poem, it indicates towards the end of the affair.
+Moreover, the reference to ‘an epitaph’ by Duffy in the poem means that she is making efforts to enshrine or memorialize her love affair with words that will be lasting, as the poets quoted by her in the poem.
+Plus, after reading through the first verse of the poem, indicates the end of the affair.

 ‘The Love Poem’ by Carol Ann Duffy consists of three stanzas.
 Each stanza of the poem has 12 verses.
 However, the poem is modern or modern in some respects, as the term “modern’ came to be defined by modernism, wherein it departs from regular metrical schemes and is fragmented or semi-fragmented in appearance as well as in meaning.